seanox/pdf-service/manual/Introduction.md

   __those already determined.__

-The placeholder syntax has no syntax for navigating the branched data structure from the key-value directory.
+The placeholder syntax has no syntax for navigating the branched data structure from the key-value dictionary.
 For that the nesting in the structure placeholder is used.

 ```
 #[A[[